tamtamz/bigdata2024-buildext/README.md

 # IEEE BigData Cup 2024: Building Extraction

 This repository contains the source code for the competition scheduled to be held in IEEE BigData conference in 2024, [IEEE BigData Cup 2024: Building Extraction](https://www.kaggle.com/competitions/building-extraction-generalization-2024).
-Our model secured the second position in the competition.
+Our model secured the second position in the competition leaderboard.

 The source code is based on the [MMDetection framework](https://github.com/open-mmlab/mmdetection).
 We will provide instructions on how to train a model for the building extraction competition and test the trained model.